aleph2c/miros/doc/cellular_automata.rst

 There is a bunch of stuff in this diagram that I don't know how to draw using UML.
 For instance, how do I show a class that I have sent it a class, so it knows how to build something, using the class I just gave it?
 How do I draw something that makes a co-routine?
-Well, I don't know, so I'll try and scribble down something that isn't too confusing and explain what I meant here with a few words.
+Well, I don't know, so I will just scribble down something that isn't too confusing and explain what I meant here with a few
+words:

 The few key takeaways from the drawing are how the constructor works, we feed it in the rule and wall classes so that it can generically construct automata.
 We